Parthita/train_delay_backend/README.md

-# Train Delay Prediction Backend
+# Train Delay Prediction API

-This is a Flask-based backend service for predicting train delays and comparing them with live status from etrain.info.

-## Features
+This API provides train delay predictions for Indian Railways trains.
+It offers two main endpoints:

-- Get trains between stations
+1. Get all trains between two stations with predicted delays
-- Get train schedules with predicted delays
+2. Get complete schedule with predicted delays for a specific train
-- Compare predicted delays with live status from etrain.info
-- Health check endpoint

 ## API Endpoints